Byron Crawford

 Today, Crawford continues his work penning the back page column, "Byron Crawford's Kentucky" for Kentucky Living magazine.

-In 2017, Crawford was honored as the 2017 Distinguished Rural Kentuckian by the Kentucky Association of Electric Cooperatives.
+In 2009 Crawford was inducted into the Kentucky Journalism Hall of Fame, and in 2017 he was honored as a Distinguished Rural Kentuckian by the Kentucky Association of Electric Cooperatives.

 Crawford's son, Eric, was a sports columnist for The Courier-Journal until 2012 when he left for WDRB television.